Trump Drops Challenge to Michigan Vote Certification

 “There is no legal mechanism for them to rescind their vote,” she said.
 “Their job is done and the next step in the process is for the Board of State Canvassers to meet and certify.”

-The Trump campaign’s Michigan-based lawyer Thor Hearn, however, disregarded the county’s certification in a notice of voluntary dismissal filed Thursday in the Western District of Michigan.
+But the Trump campaign’s Michigan-based lawyer Thor Hearne disregarded the county’s certification in a notice of voluntary dismissal filed Thursday in the Western District of Michigan.

-“The Wayne County board of county canvassers met and declined to certify the results of the presidential election,” the filing incorrectly states.
+“The Wayne County board of county canvassers met and declined to certify the results of the presidential election,” the filing states, citing the affidavits from Palmer and Hartmann.

 Rudy Giuliani, who has taken an increasingly visible role in President Trump’s legal efforts to overturn the election, released a statement that mirrored the mistaken belief that the Detroit-area results were not final.